EaseApp/web-backend/Vagrant/README.md

 Initial installation and provisioning will take a while.

 ##Spin up the server
-One provisioning is complete, ssh into the vagrant box
+One provisioning is complete, ssh into the vagrant box.

 `vagrant ssh`

-Navigate to the projects root
+Navigate to the projects root.

-`cd /home/vagrant/go/src/github.com/easeapp/web-backend/`.
+`cd /home/vagrant/go/src/github.com/easeapp/web-backend/`

-Start the server
+Start the server.

 `go run server.go`